-California’s Health and Safety code Section 1276.5 requires SNFs to provide a minimum of 3.2 direct care nursing staff hours per resident per day.
+California’s Health and Safety code Section 1276.5 require SNFs to provide a minimum of 3.2 direct care nursing staff hours per resident per day.
 Where there are perceived allegations of staffing violations, private individuals have taken up the cause and filed civil lawsuits rather than wait for the California Department of Public Health to take action.
 In recent years, California courts witnessed jury verdicts in the hundreds of millions.
-One such case was a 2010 jury award eclipsing the $671 million dollar mark for plaintiff SNF residents who alleged violations of the 3.2 hours requirement along with other related violations; the Skilled Healthcare Nursing Group subsequently settled for $62.8 million rather than appeal.
-(Lavender, et al. v.
+One such case was a 2010 jury award eclipsing the $671 million dollar mark for plaintiff SNF residents who alleged violations of the 3.2 hours requirement along with other related violations; the Skilled Healthcare Nursing Group subsequently settled for $62.8 million rather than appeal (Lavender, et al. v.
 Skilled Healthcare Group, Inc., et al. No. DR060264, Calif.
-Super., Humboldt Co., 2010)
+Super., Humboldt Co., 2010).

 This trend of elder abuse violations at SNFs may also be a springboard for further litigation under the False Claims Act (“FCA”).
 When combining headline-capturing cases involving elder abuse with the high likelihood for large financial recoveries, the stage is set for FCA cases stemming from substandard quality of care.

 A violation may subject the wrongdoer to substantial penalties of $5,000-10,000 per violation plus treble damages sustained by the government.
 Typically, the government initiates criminal proceedings first and then continues with civil prosecution.
 At the core of FCA is the ability for private persons (aka whistleblowers/qui-tam relators) to file actions for the government.
 Then, while the action is under seal for 60 days, the government can choose to intervene either by litigation or settlement, or decline and allow the private lawsuit to proceed.
 If the government intervenes (preferred), the private person still receives a share (15-25%) of any recoveries.
-If the government declines (most common), the private person receives a higher percentage (25-30%) of any recovery.
-(31 U.S.C.
+If the government declines (most common) the private person receives a higher percentage (25-30%) of any recovery (31 U.S.C.
 Sec.
-3730 et seq.)
+3730 et seq.).

 The California FCA is modeled after the federal FCA.
-Moreover, in California, it is illegal to retaliate against employees who inform the government or law enforcement where those employees had reasonable cause to believe that the information revealed a violation or noncompliance with a state or federal statute or regulation.
-(Labor Code Sec.
-1102.5.)
-California also has statutes that protect health care workers and patients by prohibiting health care facilities from retaliating or discriminating against them for complaints about premises’ safety conditions or quality of care.
-(Health and Safety Code Sec.
-1278.5.)
+Moreover, in California, it is illegal to retaliate against employees who inform the government or law enforcement where those employees had reasonable cause to believe that the information revealed a violation or noncompliance with a state or federal statute or regulation (Labor Code Sec.
+1102.5.).
+California also has statutes that protect health care workers and patients by prohibiting health care facilities from retaliating or discriminating against them for complaints about premises’ safety conditions or quality of care (Health and Safety Code Sec.
+1278.5.).
 The purpose of the statute is to protect those who are charged with ensuring the health and safety of the patients as well as protecting the actual patients.

 We’ve seen cases brought against SNFs alleging FCA violations for two decades.
 Often, the defendants settle with the government and submit to monitoring of the care and a comprehensive compliance program.